Navy helps at Habitat for Humanity Store

-MAPLE SHADE, N.J. -- (MAY 3, 2022) U.S. Navy Information Systems Technician (Submarines) 2nd Class Wesley Rundle from Chattanooga, Tenn, attached to USS New Jersey (SSN-796) moves a carpet at ReStore, Habitat for Humanity's resale store.
-Six Sailors from USS New Jersey moved nearly 21,000 lbs of carpeting from a tractor trailer truck to a pile where buyers could pick through it.
+MAPLE SHADE, N.J. -- (MAY 3, 2022) U.S. Navy Chief Sonar Technician (Submarines) Gerald Carin from Barnesville, Ohio hauls a carpet out of a tractor trailer truck at ReStore, Habitat for Humanity's resale store.
+Six Sailors from USS New Jersey moved nearly 21,000 lbs of carpeting to a pile where buyers could pick through it.

 ReStore Resource Supervisor Mike Esola said, "These volunteers are our favorite ones to have.
 Not just anyone can do what these guys did today.
 It makes a huge difference to our business to have these carpets ready for sale -- it does a lot more good than people understand."